-The Preachers Charity (Registered Charity No 212127) arises from a number of benefactions, the oldest of which comes from the will of Sir John Pettus who died in 1613.
-The Charity is governed by the Trust Deed and by a Scheme of the Charity Commission dated 17th September 1997.
+The Preacher’s Charity (Registered Charity No 212127) arises from a number of benefactions, the oldest of which comes from the will of Sir John Pettus who died in 1613.
+The Charity is governed by a Scheme of the Charity Commission dated 19th November 1889 as varied by Schemes of the Charity Commission dated 6th January 1931 and 17th September 1997.

-The principal objectives of the charity are to apply 2/3rds of the income for the benefit of the Dean and Chapter of Norwich Cathedral with the remaining 1/3rd being available for the benefit of the inhabitants of the City of Norwich.
+The principal objectives of the charity are to apply 2/3rds of the income for the religious and other charitable work of the Church of England in Norwich and in particular in promoting educationally based activities carried out by the Dean and Chapter of Norwich Cathedral with the remaining 1/3rd being available for the general benefit of the inhabitants of the City of Norwich.
 Examples of recent grants (which were between £500 and £1000) were to provide financial help to those organisations who provide support and assistance to individuals with learning, social or other difficulties.
-Grants are made in accordance with the Trust Deed and within the financial resources of the Charity.
+Grants are made in accordance with the Scheme and within the financial resources of the Charity.

 Grant Application Guidelines

-1. The objectives of the Charity are to apply two-thirds of the cleared income of the trust fund for the benefit of the Dean and Chapter of Norwich Cathedral and the remaining one-third to provide grants for such charitable purposes as the Trustees in their discretion may from time to time determine.
-The area of benefit is the City of Norwich and the contiguous parishes of Old Catton, Sprowston, Thorpe St. Andrew, Trowse with Newton, Cringleford, Colney, Costessey, Taverham and Hellesdon.
+1. The objectives of the Charity are to apply 2/3rds of the cleared income of the trust fund for the religious and other charitable work of the Church of England in Norwich and in particular in promoting educationally based activities carried out by the Dean and Chapter of Norwich Cathedral and the remaining 1/3rd to provide grants for such charitable purposes for the general benefit of inhabitants in the area of benefit as the Trustees in their discretion may from time to time determine.
+The area of benefit is the City of Norwich and the contiguous parishes of Old Catton, Sprowston, Thorpe St. Andrew, Trowse with Newton, Cringleford, Colney, Costessey, Taverham, Drayton, Hellesdon and Horsham and Newton St. Faiths.

 2. The Trustees welcome all grant applications that conform to the guidelines.
 Applications towards a specific project are more likely to be looked on favourably by the Trustees.
 Applications for salaries and/ or general costs will not be considered.